 QA4Exam focus on the latest syllabus and exam objectives, our practice Q&A are designed to help you identify key topics and solidify your understanding.
 By focusing on the core curriculum, These Questions & Answers helps you cover all the essential topics, ensuring you're well-prepared for every section of the exam.
 Each question comes with a detailed explanation, offering valuable insights and helping you to learn from your mistakes.
 Whether you're looking to assess your progress or dive deeper into complex topics, our updated Q&A will provide the support you need to confidently approach the Oracle 1Z0-1163-1 exam and achieve success.

-What is the function of Cost Rollup in Oracle Fusion Cloud SCM?
+What is the primary purpose of the Production Order to Cost Update OMBP in Oracle Fusion Cloud SCM?

-Which feature in Oracle Fusion Cloud SCM assesses and approves suppliers based on compliance and performance criteria?
+Which feature in Oracle Fusion Cloud SCM provides real-time order promising based on supply and demand constraints?

-Which feature in Oracle Fusion Cloud Procurement allows suppliers to manage invoices and purchase orders?
+Which feature in Oracle Fusion Cloud SCM tracks and manages real-time production processes?

 Full Exam Access, Actual Exam Questions, Validated Answers, Anytime Anywhere, No Download Limits, No Practice Limits